All Products

 Switch from region-specific policies to global policies

 Custom policies created before October 2024 are specific to individual regions and can only be applied to cloud computers in the same region.
 Custom policies created after October 2024 are not region-specific and can be applied to cloud computers across regions.
 For custom policies created before October 2024, you can switch them from region-specific to globally applicable.
-In this case, you can bind them to cloud computers from any regions.
+This allows you to bind them to cloud computers from any regions.

 1. Log on to the EDS Enterprise console.